redfast00/brandmeister-dmr-sea/README.md

 See [this blogpost](https://redfast00.github.io/05-06-2020/building-a-brandmeister-dmr-bridge.html) for a writeup.

-## What's the difference between this and dmr-brandmeister?
+## What's the difference between this and [brandmeister-dmr-opendmr](https://github.com/redfast00/brandmeister-dmr-opendmr)?

-This uses the Simple External Applications protocol, dmr-brandmeister uses the Open DMR protocol.
+This uses the Simple External Applications protocol, brandmeister-dmr-opendmr uses the Open DMR terminal protocol.
 For bridging purposes, the administrators have asked to use the Simple External Applications protocol instead of the protocol meant for running hotspots.

 ## Can I also talk in Mumble and have the bridge send it to the Brandmeister network?